-Where there is justifiable doubt as to whether the applicant is conducting, or is planning to conduct, business in connection with the designated goods or/and services, the examiner will notify the applicant of the reasons for the rejection of the application in order to confirm the use or intended use of the trademark by the applicant.
-In practice, in order to overturn a refusal the applicant may be required to certify the use or intended use of the trademark where the applicant designates:
+Where there is justifiable doubt as to whether the applicant is conducting, or is planning to conduct, business in connection with the designated goods or services, the examiner will preliminarily reject the mark and notify the applicant accordingly.
+This refusal may then be overturned if the applicant certifies the use or intended use of the trademark under the application where it has designated:

-- a wide range of goods and/or services;
+- a wide range of goods or services:

-- two or more retail services that are not similar to each other; or
+- two or more dissimilar retail services; or

 - general retail services.

-4. Procedures
+Procedures